hugh-dickens/FootControllerRehab/README.md

 # FootControllerRehab
-Contains the software for a foot video game controller rapidly prototyped for rehabilitation of foot drop.
+Contains the software for a video game controller rapidly prototyped for rehabilitation of foot drop.
+The controller is attached to the foot and was designed and built in a team of 4.